- The project must be anchored at a university, hospital or other non-profit research institution in Denmark.

 - The applied project must be of 4 years duration.

-- The maximum budget per project is DKK 15 million.
+- The maximum budget per project is DKK 10 million (minimum budget DKK 7 million).

 Applications from ph.d. students and postdocs that carry out research under supervision, and applications where ph.d. students or postdocs are named as co-applicants will not be considered.

-Bridge the gap between basic science and clinical application.
 One basic scientist and one clinical scientist must apply together for a project, which is clinically relevant, cross-disciplinary, and translational in nature, to catalyse improved treatment or diagnosis of patients, or understanding of underlying disease mechanisms.
+It is expected that to two applicants take equal part in the project.

-DKK 15 million are available for funding per Tandem Programme grant.
-Four 4-year Tandem Programmes can be funded in 2019.
+Up to DKK 10 million are available for funding per Tandem Programme grant.
+Up to four 4-year Tandem Programme grants are available for funding in 2023.